s0216660/deformable_brain_tissue_registration/README.md

 The methodology can be described as follows:

-1. Top row (left): An **affine registration** is calculated from atlas T1 to patient T1, resulting in
+1. Top row (left): An **affine registration** is calculated from atlas T1 to patient T1, resulting in:

     * an affine transformation matrix T_aff (encoding the affine transformation) and,